MoufidAl/Covid-19_Deaths_Analysis_Project/README.md

 # Covid Deaths Initial Analysis
-A case study of the Covid-19 recorded number of deaths world-wide As of January 1st 2020
+A case study of the Covid-19 recorded number of deaths worldwide As of January 1st 2020